 “We have activity days where we play games to get to know each other.
-We also have lesson days where we talk about different things around the school or our social life, sports… [we also started this year something called confidentiality where] we split the class into groups and we just have one on one conversations and check in on [the freshmen],” Grady said.
+We also have lesson days where we talk about different things around the school or our social life, sports… we split the class into groups and we just have one on one conversations and check in on [the freshmen],” Grady said.

 Most Panther Leaders also enjoy the opportunity to get to know the freshmen one-on-one and become actual friends with them.

-“What I enjoy most is the bond you create with the freshmen and how they can be your friends not only in but outside [of class] too,” Grady said.
+“What I enjoy most is the bond you create with the freshmen and how they can be your friends not only in but outside too,” Grady said.

 The leaders enjoy being able to talk and interact with the freshmen and watch them come out of their shells.

 “In the beginning, the freshmen are shy and don’t talk a lot, and it can be a little awkward,” Kuhn said